JCTiano/MetaBioGeoImpact/README.md

-# Metastudy
+# Meta-study
- Workflow from dataset to figures and results shown in the article.
+ Workflow from dataset to figures and results shown in the meta-analysis of bottom trawl impacts on biogeochemistry.

 # Folder structures